calroc/Thun/docs/sphinx_docs/notebooks/Derivatives_of_Regular_Expressions.rst

 There are *lots* of FSM libraries already.
 Once you have the state transition table they should all be straightforward to use.
 State Machine code is very simple.
-Just for fun, here is an implementation in Python that imitates what “compiled” FSM code might look like in an “unrolled” form.
-Most FSM code uses a little driver loop and a table datastructure, the code below instead acts like JMP instructions (“jump”, or GOTO in higher-level-but-still-low-level languages) to hard-code the information in the table into a little patch of branches.
+Just for fun, here is an implementation in Python that imitates what "compiled" FSM code might look like in an "unrolled" form.
+Most FSM code uses a little driver loop and a table datastructure, the code below instead acts like JMP instructions ("jump", or GOTO in higher-level-but-still-low-level languages) to hard-code the information in the table into a little patch of branches.

 Trampoline Function
 ^^^^^^^^^^^^^^^^^^^

-Python has no GOTO statement but we can fake it with a “trampoline” function.
+Python has no GOTO statement but we can fake it with a "trampoline" function.

 .. code:: ipython2